 Sesame Place San Diego Tickets and Tips

 Ready to spend a picture-perfect day at Sesame Place San Diego?
 First, you’ll want to know how and where to get tickets.
-This means choosing between single-day admission and a season pass — and either purchasing tickets online or at the gate.
+This means choosing between single-day admission and a season pass — and either purchasing tickets online or at the admission gate.

 Sesame Place San Diego Hours and Open Dates